RashFlygon/ShowSpeed-Extension/README.md

 ## Credits

-Developed by rasche.
+Developed by Rasche.

-Thanks to Jamboe for the help.
+Thanks to ElderFlower for the help.